phlippieb/mpy/readme.md

 ## Structure
 The `psodroc` package contains modules for PSO algorithms under `pso` and benchmark functions under `benchmark`.
 The project root contains an example script that runs the algorithms.

+Each benchmark is in a file called `<benchmark name>.py`.
+In each benchmark file, the actual function implementation is in a function called `function(xs)`, which takes a candidate solution vector as a parameter.
+Each file also provides the benchmark's domain through functions called `min(d)` and `max(d)`, which respectively return the minimum and maximum allowed `x` value in dimension `d`.

 # Install
 This library uses python 2.7 and `numpy`.
 Additionally, to explore and plot data, I recommend using `jupyter` notebooks and `matplotlib.pyplot`.
 The easiest way to get all of that is to install [miniconda](http://conda.pydata.org/miniconda.html), and then use the conda package manager to install components: `conda install numpy jupyter matplotlib`.